xieyuheng/fidb-zero/docs/manual/04-access-token.md

   }
   ```

-- **Problem 4.5:** What if a user want to grant permissions
+- **Problem 4.6:** What if a user want to grant permissions
   to operate on his/hers non-public data
   to some other users?

-- **Solution 4.5:** A user can only grant permissions to other users,
+- **Solution 4.6:** One token issuer (login target) grant permissions to other token issuers, by writing a `granted-permissions.json` config file,
-  but not to tokens, thus each token can optionally has an `owner` property
-  that point to the path of the user (or any data) that owns this token.

-  A user directory can have a `granted-permissions.json` config file,
-  that represents who his/her want to grant permissions to.
+  in the grantee's directory.

   For example, the user `readonlylink` want to
   grant some permissions to `xieyuheng`:

+  - Of course `readonlylink` must have permissions to the targets of the grant.

   ```
   [
     {
-      "grantee": "users/xieyuheng",
+      "granter": "users/readonlylink",
       "permissions": {
         "users/readonlylink/**": [
           "file:get",